MLK’s message – “Be an Agitator!”

 On voters’ rights, Florida generated the most stunning breakthrough – a 64.5% super majority in favor of restoring the voting rights of 1.4 million former felons who have served their time, except for those convicted of murder or sex crimes.
 In 2018, seven other states moved to make voting and registration easier.
 Massachusetts, Nevada, New Jersey, Ohio and Washington all adopted automatic “motor voter” registration when residents obtain or renew their drivers’ licenses.
 Maryland and Michigan voted for Election Day registration.

-More reform drives are already under way this year in states as varied as New Hampshire, Oregon, Pennsylvania, Virginia and Arizona.
-So the country is alive with the “agitators” that Martin Luther King spawned and the model of grass roots civic action that he embodied.
+The spirit of reform is ablaze this year in states as varied as Minnesota, Georgia, Texas, Pennsylvania, Virginia and Arizona, with action against economic racism and police brutality at the cutting edge.
+Once again, America is alive with the “agitators” answering the call of Martin Luther King and inspired by his model of non-violent grass roots civic action.
 His legacy endures today, not just in memory, but in citizen action.